szh91/SRCA/README.md

 Requirements
  =
 * Python>=3.7
 * PyTorch ≥ 1.8 and torchvision that matches the PyTorch installation.
-You can install them together at pytorch.org to make sure of this.
+You can install them together at pytorch.org to make sure of this
+* pip install -r requirements.txt

 Pre-trained Models
  =
  * The pre-trained model is available at /.main_download_pretrained_models.py

+Run the bsrgan
+=
+* python main_test_bsrgan.py

+Run the tracker
+=
+* python so.py